-Cash & Runway Forecasting for Payments Startups
+Cash & Runway Forecasting for Vertical SaaS

 You know your burn rate.
 You don't know your cash position — not when Stripe payouts, payout schedules, and collections all move on their own timing.